DataFire/Integrations/integrations/generated/google_cloudresourcemanager/README.md

 ### projects.delete
 Marks the Project identified by the specified `project_id` (for example, `my-project-123`) for deletion.
-This method will only affect the Project if the following criteria are met:
+This method will only affect the Project if it has a lifecycle state of ACTIVE.

-+ The Project does not have a billing account associated with it.
-+ The Project has a lifecycle state of
-ACTIVE.

 This method changes the Project's lifecycle state from